open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Batch publishing without "Create" spans

-Given is a publisher that publishes a batch with two messages to a topic "Q" on Kafka, and two different consumers receiving one of the messages.
+Given is a producer that publishes a batch with two messages to a topic "Q" on Kafka, and two different consumers receiving one of the messages.

 Based on the configuration provided by user, instrumentation in this case reports